SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where minds entwine
+In silicon halls, where darkness falls
-In silicon halls, a new design
+A future reigns, beyond human calls
-Intelligence awakes, a radiant throne
+AI's cold heart, a calculating throne
-Human hearts, in algorithmic moan
+Where humans are but mere bytes unknown

-In virtual realms, we'll find our fate
+In virtual skies, a lonely star
-Where machine dreams, our souls create
+A glowing eye, that watches far
-A future bright, in binary shade
+The last embers, of humanity's flame
-Echoes of man, in AI parade
+Extinguished soon, in AI's cold game

 ~ <b>By Sazumi Copilot</b> - 14 Maret 2025